abhihshekpal/java/readme.md

         2. **CLONE** the forked repository, containing the boilerplate in your local machine

-        3. Navigate to dotnet-ui-skill-check-i folder
+        3. Navigate to cgi-java-refresher-skill-check-jul31 folder

-            ` cd cgi-ui-refresher-skill-check-jul31`
+            ` cd cgi-java-refresher-skill-check-jul31`

-        4. Create an HTML project folder inside  'cgi-ui-refresher-skill-check-jul31' folder and complete the task as per the instructions given in 'customer-feedback-form.pdf'
+        4. Create a Java project folder inside  'cgi-java-refresher-skill-check-jul31' folder and complete the task as per the instructions given in 'cgi-java-refresher-skill-check-jul31.pdf'

         5. Use the following command to update the index using the current content found in the working tree, to prepare the content staged for the next commit.